GDQuest/website/content/docs/guidelines/style-guides/game-art/index.md

-+++
+---
+author: henrique
+date: "2020-02-06"
-title = "Game art style guide" menuTitle = "Art style guide" description = "This document describes an accessible art style to create game art efficiently.
-This is the style we use in our Godot tutorials." author = "henrique" date = "2020-02-06" weight = 5
+description: This document describes an accessible art style to create game art efficiently.
-+++
+  This is the style we use in our Godot tutorials.
+menuTitle: Art style guide
+title: Game art style guide
+weight: 5
+---

 This document describes an accessible art style to create game art efficiently.
 This is the style we use in our [Godot tutorials](https://youtu.be/Mc13Z2gboEk).
 It uses a flat design to make the sprites read well.